Apple Watch

 ### Mid-stride, mid-workout

 You're three miles into a run when an idea lands.
 Tap the complication, talk for fifteen seconds, drop your wrist.
-The recording syncs to your phone the next time it's in range — by the time you're stretching, the formatted note is sitting in your list.
+The recording syncs to your phone the next time it's in range.
+By the time you're stretching, the formatted note is sitting in your list.

 ### Hands full at home

-Kitchen, kids, dog, laundry — the moments your phone is in another room are exactly the moments thoughts arrive.
+Kitchen, kids, dog, laundry.
+The moments your phone is in another room are exactly the moments thoughts arrive.
 Raise your wrist, talk for thirty seconds, get back to whatever you were doing.

 Pair with [Daily Capture Routines](/user-guides/daily-capture-routines) for repeatable patterns.